 Team conflict isn’t always bad, in and of itself.
-That’s because at its heart, conflict is caused by disagreement.
-If your team always agrees on the best solution to a problem, chances are that they’re not thinking creatively.
-Conservative problem solving can sink a Six Sigma team.
+That’s because, at its heart, conflict is caused by disagreement.
+If your team always agrees on the best solution to a problem, they’re probably not thinking creatively.
+Conservative problem-solving can sink a Six Sigma team.
 Sometimes the obvious answer isn’t the correct one.

 So if team conflict isn’t always bad, why is it an issue?
-That’s because left unresolved, conflict tends to cause a lot of trouble.
-People in general aren’t great at handling conflict.
-Some try instinctively to cover it up and bury it – which can lead to resentment and passive-aggression.
-Others react to conflict by going on the offensive, to try to eliminate the conflict as soon as possible.
-This can lead to hurt feelings and a sense that not everyone is allowed to speak their opinions.
+That’s because, left unresolved, conflict tends to cause a lot of trouble.
+People, in general, aren’t great at handling conflict.
+Some try instinctively to cover it up and bury it–which can lead to resentment and passive-aggression.
+Others react to conflict by going on the offensive to try to eliminate the conflict as soon as possible.
+This can lead to hurt feelings and a sense that not everyone can speak their opinions.

-How individuals are handling it, though, is only half of the issue.
+However, how individuals handle it is only half of the issue.
 Team conflict can easily move a team’s focus from the project to interpersonal battles.

 Team Conflict: the Good and the Bad

 The conflict you want: Disagreement and debate.
 Team members handling conflict appropriately.
-People listening to each other and seeking the best solution at the expense of their own egos.
+People listen to each other and seek the best solution at the expense of their own egos.

 When conflict isn’t resolved, it festers.
 This is bad for your team.
 It can have a few different negative effects: